pagemosaic/.github/profile/README.md

 ### Website
 * `Development Framework:` The website is built using Remix with React and styled with TailwindCSS, aiming for performance and responsive design.

+---

+Follow [Alex Pust](https://twitter.com/alex_pustovalov) on Twitter for updates on the Page Mosaic Web Platform development.

+---